Meet Ola Brown (Orekunrin), a Doctor with Flying Colours

 She also believes Africa is way behind in innovation and expect the continents to leapfrog and build new technology.
 According to her, “we need to start thinking what sorts of devices, what sorts of technology, what sorts of gadgets we can invent ourselves.
 And these technologies can generate a whole new industry that we can take to the world.”
 She further reiterated that young prospects and determined entrepreneurs in Africa should look inward and develop her own so as to address shortages and problems faced by Africans.

 Like every industrious and hardworking entrepreneur who worked tooth and nail to start a new business from the scratch and foster it to become a successful business brand, her own story is also intriguing and captivating.
 Dr Ola Brown believes young entrepreneurs and innovators in Nigeria can effect change in the country through their innovations and start-ups.
 This she believed will transform Africa and addressed the numerous challenges she’s facing.

 The vital role Ola-Orekunrin and her flying squad of competent doctors have played by intervening in accidents and averting tragedy through the use of the flying machine cannot be unheeded.

 Dr Ola Orekunrin’s story is amazing and mind-boggling, from the shock demise of her sister at a young age due to the mundane and antediluvian health system in the country, to the challenges she faced when she decided to start what is relatively new in the country.
 She has saved hundreds of lives and remained a celebrated medical professional in the country.
-Dr Ola has seen through the hard times and she has been training hundreds of people in the aviation medicine.
+Dr Ola has seen through the hard times and she has been training hundreds of people in aviation medicine.

-She hoped to spread the services to common man and remote area of website Africa.
+She hoped to spread the services to the common man and remote area of the website Africa.
 And in turn save more lives in a cost-effective manner, through this she’s achieving her aspiration.
 She is dogged, determined, young and getting it.